 How quickly can Zentura get on site?

 Zentura can typically have contractors on site within 5 days.
-However, this is somewhat dependant on landlord/Building Control permissions or consent to proceed.
+However, this is somewhat dependent on landlord/Building Control permissions or consent to proceed.
 Another key consideration is lead times for materials such as doors, flooring, glazed partitions and lighting.
 Office furniture can often be a challenge, with the majority of furniture being made to order and typically on 3-4 week lead times.
 However, Zentura have partners who stock a basic range of materials and furniture to enable us to provide a very fast turnaround on smaller projects.